fromcloud/aws-qnabot/docs/using_cloud9/README.md

 ```

-## Increasing the storage of the volume attached to the AWS Cloud 9 instance.
+## Increasing the storage of the volume attached to the AWS Cloud 9 instance

 The following set of bash commands will resize the volume attached to your Cloud 9 instance.